vovan47/miix310/README.md

 This repo will contain useful information and code snippets about Linux (Ubuntu 18) on Lenovo MIIX 310-10 ICR tablet.
 [Device specs are here.](https://www.lenovo.com/us/en/tablets/windows-tablets/miix-series/Ideapad-Miix-310/p/88EMMX30692) It is not available anymore, but they released a MIIX-320 which is pretty much the same, maybe a bit better.
-Device has Intel Atom X5 Z8350 Processor.
+Device has Intel Atom X5 Z8350 Processor [More on WikiChip](https://en.wikichip.org/wiki/intel/atom_x5/x5-z8350).
 Touchscreen model is "Goodix Capacitive TouchScreen".
 Audio is rt5645.
 Video: Intel CherryTrail.
 I have 2GB of RAM, but there were versions with 4GB.
 Further information could be useful on similar platforms.

 # Updating BIOS